PKhosravi-CityTech/LightCnnRad/README.md

 :white_check_mark: The development of LightCnnRad is a collaborative effort, with credit attributed to the contributions of Eshaan Haque, Aashi Hirani, Howe Chen, WintPyae LynnHtaik, Tassadit Lounes, Raecine Greaves, Mehnaz Hoque, Maxwell Boger, Charlene Chung, and Ebtisam Mohamed.

 🛰️ **Citation Request:** If you find the contents and tools in this repository valuable for your work, we kindly request that you cite it in your research or project.
 Your citation helps acknowledge the effort put into creating and maintaining these AI-driven resources.

 📚 **How to Cite:** When referencing this repository, please use the following citation format:

 > *LightCnnRad*, BioMind AI Lab, Department of Biological Sciences, New York City College of Technology, CUNY, New York City, NY, USA.
+[Link to Repository](https://github.com/PKhosravi-CityTech/LightCnnRad)

 Thank you for contributing to the advancement of AI and research. 🤖